Table of Contents[Hide][Show]

 Do you walk out the door in the morning with perfect skin, and by that afternoon find yourself battling shininess, runny makeup, and blotching?
+You are depressed to find out what causes oily skin on your face?
 Afternoon shininess requires a little extra attention to your skin care routine and makeup.

 Afternoon oily skin can be caused by a number of factors.
 Fortunately, there are solutions.
 Keep reading!

 Though you may think oily skin is limited to those with an oily skin type, this isn’t necessarily true.
 Though some people are genetically programmed to produce more skin oil, anyone can experience breaththrough shine and excess oil throughout the day.
-Here are some of the reasons why:
+Here are some of the reasons why your skin gets oily throughout the day:

 You have oily skin, so even though you may wash off that oil in the morning, it comes back by the afternoon.